 Sample 2 – First we would like to give thanks to God for blessing us with each other.
 Thank you to our parents who have taught us the true meaning of love and commitment.
 We are who we are today because of you.
 You are appreciated more than you will ever know, and we love you very much.
 Thank you to our family and friends.
 We are so happy we could share this special day with you, and we are truly blessed to be surrounded with so much love and support.

 Sample 3 – Thank you so much to our family and friends honoring us with your presence and love!
-Thank you to our parents, for sharing this important day with us and supporting us every step of the way!
-You have added to our joy by being with us on our wedding day.
+Thank you to our parents, for supporting us every step of the way!
+All of you have added to our joy by being with us on our wedding day.

 Sample 4 – To our friends and family…Thank you to all for sharing this incredible day with us.
 We feel blessed to have so many loyal friends in our lives.
 We would like to extend a special appreciation to all of our guests who traveled from out of town to be here with us today.
 To our parents…Thank you for your unconditional love and support throughout our lives.
 Thank you for raising us to be strong, independent, and loving people.
 We look forward to sharing the values you’ve taught us with generations to come.